-Category Areas of Opportunity Proposed actions Proposed Timeline

-Improvement in EGEL Analysis of EGEL areas of Planning:

-results knowledge and August-December 2011

-identification of areas in

-the academic program Deployment:

-that need to be January-June 2012

-1 strengthened.
-Dagnanaible

-EGEL study program for students with support of Responsible: Academy of Software and

-faculty focused on Computer Science

-improving results in Engineering

-problem areas.

-Increased involvement Analysis and modification Planning and

-of Faculty in applied of academic work load deployment:

-research activities and policies.
-2011

-faculty development Hiring plan for Faculty

-(increases number of with Doctoral degrees for Hiring of faculty (at least

-2 faculty with Doctoral the next 10 years as well 2):

-degrees). as a faculty development program for current 2012-2013

-program for current faculty with a focus on Responsible:

-Doctoral degree Vice-presidency of

-obtainment.
-Academic Affairs, College

-of Engineering

-Low enrollment as well Program to promote Planning:

-as a strong Computer Science and August-December 2011

-dependence on Information Technologies

-economic fluctuations. in high schools, including Deployment:

-workshops and motivational activities to 2012

-encourage students to Responsible:

-3 study in these fields.
-Academy of Software and

-Focus on high schools Computer Science

-that feed students to Engineering in

-CETYS University. coordination with

-Involvement by Enrollment Offices and

-industry/sector experts is Promotional Department.

-Inches of the C desired.
-Diamaian

-Increased integration and use of data on Continue assessment Planning: August-December 2011

-and use of data on assessment of student processes and periodic academy meetings, where August-December 2011

-learning, as well as discussion on student Deployment:

-alumni follow-up. learning is done and 2012

--1 documented in a

-4 systematic manner, Responsible:

-- identifying areas of Academy of Software and

-opportunity.
-Keeping Computer Science

-faculty involved and Engineering

-engaged is important.
-Modifications to electronic

-portfolio and institutional

-portal should be

-l portai oriodia be

-discussed.
+Category Areas of Opportunity Proposed actions Proposed Timeline 1 Improvement in EGEL results Analysis of EGEL areas of knowledge and identification of areas in the academic program that need to be strengthened.
+EGEL study program for students with support of faculty focused on Planning: August-December 2011 Deployment: January-June 2012 Responsible: Academy of Software and Computer Science improving results in problem areas.
+Engineering 2 Increased involvement of Faculty in applied research activities and faculty development (increases number of faculty with Doctoral degrees).
+Analysis and modification of academic work load policies.
+Hiring plan for Faculty with Doctoral degrees for the next 10 years as well as a faculty development program for current faculty with a focus on Doctoral degree obtainment.
+Planning and deployment: 2011 Hiring of faculty (at least 2): 2012-2013 Responsible: Vice-presidency of Academic Affairs, College of Engineering 3 Low enrollment as well as a strong dependence on economic fluctuations.
+Program to promote Computer Science and Information Technologies in high schools, including workshops and motivational activities to encourage students to study in these fields.
+Focus on high schools that feed students to CETYS University.
+Involvement by industry/sector experts is desired.
+Planning: August-December 2011 Deployment: 2012 Responsible: Academy of Software and Computer Science Engineering in coordination with Enrollment Offices and Promotional Department.
+4 Increased integration and use of data on assessment of student learning, as well as alumni follow-up.
+Continue assessment processes and periodic academy meetings, where discussion on student learning is done and documented in a systematic manner, identifying areas of opportunity.
+Keeping faculty involved and Planning: August-December 2011 Deployment: 2012 Responsible: Academy of Software and Computer Science Engineering engaged is important.
+Modifications to electronic portfolio and institutional portal should be discussed.
 A program for alumni follow-up congruent with the program's educational objectives should be developed.
 5 Integration of academic information systems for decision making.
 Identification of required academic data and information to work with the information technologies department and the Vice-presidency of Academic Affairs to integrate current information systems to provide academic data for decision making, as well as for the assessment and program review processes.
 Planning: January-June 2011 Deployment: August-December 2011 Responsible: Vice-presidency of Academic Affairs, Information Technology Department, Academy of Software and Computer Science Engineering 6 Curriculum modifications (integration of current knowledge and skills required for professionals).
 Program review results and conclusions should be integrated for content modification in current courses to include topics identified as important for knowledge and skills development required by professionals in the Information Technology fields.
 Curricular development processes for new versions of the program must include findings of this program review process, and curricular modifications must be considered (structure and quantity of courses).
 Planning: 2011-2012 Deployment: 2013 Responsible: Vice-presidency of Academic Affairs, College of Engineering, Academy of Software and Computer Science Engineering